 |Wiring||Wireless or hardwired||Wireless or hardwired||Hardwired||Wireless|

-The upcoming Door View Cam sports the simplest design and simplest setup.
-The device consists of two pieces: one that sits on the outside, and one that you look through from the inside, connected through the peephole.
+Of all of RIng's video doorbells, the Ring Peephole Cam sports the simplest design and simplest setup.
+The device consists of two pieces: one that sits on the outside of the door, and one that you look through from the inside, connected through the peephole.
 It doesn't require any tools or permanent modifications, and should take only a few minutes.

 The other three devices are a bit more complicated to install, but you can (in theory) set them all up yourself.
 In our testing, we had some trouble with the Doorbell 2's security screw, but found the process easy overall.

 The Ring Pro is more complicated.
+It's the only Ring video doorbell that requires hardwiring.
 You'll need to upgrade your transformer if your old doorbell isn't getting 16 volts of power.
 You'll also need to install a Pro Power kit (included with the device) in your home’s chime box.

-At 720p, the Doorbell sports a lower resolution than the Doorbell 2, Doorbell Pro and View Cam, all of which offer 1080p.
+At 720p, the original Ring Video Doorbell sports a lower resolution than the Doorbell 2, Doorbell Pro and View Cam, all of which offer 1080p.
 (However, the original Doorbell is the only device with a 180-degree field of view).

 In our testing, we found the Doorbell 2's footage to be choppy and pixelated, but reasonable compared with other video doorbells we've tested.
 The Pro's video was better, but not perfect: It would start out pixelated and then clear up as the subject left the frame.